 Part 1 of this blog post series of digital sport and fan engagement covers sports clubs and social media.
 It discusses the way in which clubs and players use social media platforms in order to reach fans and build their brands.
 In the previous post, I discussed the triple revolution of fast Internet, smartphones and social media.
 Social media is therefore key to the hyperdigitalization of fans and the connections to their clubs.
 Social media benefits clubs, fans and players by allowing them to amplify their messages, discuss and interact with fans and listen to what they are saying in an ongoing way.
 It also allows them to reach a wider audience than just local people and that could be national or international.
 It also gives a voice to fans, which can be a positive or negative thing.
 The Black Lives Matter campaign was active through players and clubs unfolded a range of opinions played out on social media.
 Meanwhile, female fans can be underrepresented on open social media channels and turn to closed or hidden online communities.

 Different size clubs and social media

 My PhD thesis is on this topic of using social media to build relationships using Salford FC as a case study.
 Salford FC are an interesting case because they are much smaller, but because of their connections to the Class of 92, they have acquired an international audience of fans through social media.
-This impressive social media following and online interactions are not lost on potential sponsors and partners who want their message to spread to a wider audience.
+Their impressive social media following and online interactions are not lost on potential sponsors and partners who want their message to spread to a wider audience.
 For example, the drinks brand Vimto are partners of Salford FC and they interwove this with a social media campaign with its own hashtag.

 Other clubs with less international followers are more focussed on people within their locality and will want to raise their profile and attendances.
 So, clubs of all sizes will be using similar platforms, but in a slightly different way as they have different buyer personas (audiences) associated with them and different demographics – clubs need to bear this in mind when creating social media content.
-It’s important for sports clubs to be active and interactive with social media, reaching out directly to fans and encouraging fan led groups and content.
+It’s important therefore for sports clubs to be active and interactive with social media, reaching out directly to fans and encouraging fan led groups and content.

 Football players and social media

 Social media is therefore a fundamental part of a players value and brand.
 In addition, social media gives players a voice and encourages a connection to the fans.
 We have seen some examples recently where players have hardly kicked a ball, but have developed rapport with the fans purely through social media (See man City and Shark Team hashtag).

 — Benjamin Mendy ⭐️⭐️ (@benmendy23) April 10, 2018

 We’ve also seen numerous examples of players using social media badly to voice controversial opinions.
 Players have been fined and dismissed for abuse of social media and clubs have strict policies in place.
-Rio Ferdinand for example is no stranger to this, equally though he has criticised players such as Pogba for his social media antics and then later apologised, recognising that times have changed: “we are in a different era”.
-As mentioned above, social media can have an influence about where a player plays – so a player with a large social media following has an increased chance of playing for a better or more lucrative club due to the financial implications and sponsorships etc.
+Rio Ferdinand for example is no stranger to this, as a player, equally though he has criticised players such as Pogba for his social media antics and then later apologised, recognising that times have changed: “we are in a different era”.
+As mentioned above, social media can have an influence on financial aspects and player transfers – so a player with a large social media following has an increased chance of playing for a more lucrative club due to the financial implications and sponsorships etc.